forem/forem/.github/ISSUE_TEMPLATE/-core-team-only---new-approved-feature.md

 ---
-name: '[Core Team Only]: New Approved Feature'
+name: "[Core Team Only]: New Approved Feature"
 about:
   This template is for Core Team only.
 For feature requests, please use GitHub Discussions.